Go Back

 While autumn is known for its shorter days and cooler conditions, it also brings a heightened risk of severe weather.

-The renewed severe weather risk is caused by a southern shift in the jet stream that directs powerful storm systems across the central and eastern United States.
+The renewed severe weather risk is caused by a southern shift in the jet stream that directs powerful storms across the central and eastern United States.
 The severe weather is not typically as widespread as it is during the spring months, but storms in autumn can still spawn damaging wind, hail and tornadoes.

 The frequency of severe thunderstorms gradually decreases near the end of the season as the Northern Hemisphere begins to transition to winter.